strawlab/MultiCamSelfCal/MultiCamSelfCal/README.txt

 3) Selfcalibration

 - Run "gocal" in Matlab.
-Again, be sure to have correct name of the experiment in "expname.m" (TODO: necessary?)

 - Check the graphical output.
 Some inside check points are applied.
 Nevertheless, it may happen that the reprojection error is